 Symptoms of Candidiasis

 Infection of the mouth (thrush) causes the following:

 Cracking at the corners of the mouth (cheilitis)

 Patches in the esophagus cause pain or difficulty swallowing.

 When the skin is infected, a burning rash develops.
 Some types of diaper rash Diaper rash (diaper dermatitis) A rash is an abnormal change in the texture or color of the skin.
-Known causes of rashes include irritation and bacterial, fungal, or viral infections.
-Symptoms include redness, white or yellow... read more are caused by Candida.
+Known causes of rashes include irritation, allergies, drugs, and bacterial, fungal, or viral infections.
+Rashes include redness... read more are caused by Candida.

 Diagnosis of Candidiasis

 Examination and sometimes culture of a sample of blood or infected tissue